osrf/gazebo_tutorials/ros2_installing/tutorial.md

 1. On a new terminal (this is the 2nd one), run the following command to take a look at the world file.

-        gedit ~/ros2_gazebo_demos/gazebo_ros_diff_drive_demo.world
+        gedit /opt/ros/crystal/share/gazebo_plugins/worlds/gazebo_ros_diff_drive_demo.world

 1. See how the block on the top has a few example commands?
-Let's open a 3d terminal and source ROS 2 and `gazebo_ros_pkgs` as described above.
+Let's open a 3rd terminal and, again, source ROS 2 and `gazebo_ros_pkgs` as described above.

 1. Then run one of the commands, for example: